 Again, this is why it's important to check a third-party seller's shipping policies, ratings and reviews to get an idea of if they're reliable or not.
 Also, consider contacting them directly to discuss any concerns you have with getting your stuff in a timely fashion.
 And, if all else fails, you can file an A-to-Z Guarantee Claim.

-An Amazon seller is generally trustworthy if they have a high star rating while also having a substantial number of online reviews.
+An Amazon seller is generally trustworthy if they have a high star rating while also having a substantial number of reviews.
 Amazon can also show you how many customer questions a seller has answered, as well as if they are a site-wide #1 best-seller.
 Click on the name of any seller to view this information.

 However, a lot of the information you need to help determine a seller's trustworthiness is right in plain sight when you’re browsing a product.
 The number of stars filled in below the product's name is a rating out of 5 possible stars; in general, the more stars the better.
 You can even move your mouse cursor over the stars to see a detailed breakdown of how many reviewers have given the current product each star rating, better explaining how the average has been calculated.
 To jump quickly to the product's reviews page, click See All Verified Purchase Reviews.

-When viewing the profile of an Amazon seller, be sure to browse through the customer reviews to help you determine if the seller is trustworthy and will be selling you a quality product.
+When viewing the profile of a seller, be sure to browse through the customer reviews to help you determine if the seller is trustworthy and will be selling you a quality product.
 Click on any star to see all the reviews of that category, and be sure to read both positive and negative reviews.
 It’s also very important to always read recent reviews, as the quality can change over time.
 Reviews given in the past 3-6 months will be more accurate than reviews from five years ago.

 You can also use the menus at the top of the reviews screen to sort and filter reviews.
 Click the drop-down menu labelled "Sort By" and choose to sort reviews by Top, meaning the best reviews, or Most Recent, from the last few reviews on completed orders.
-You can also click the drop-down menus beside "Filter By" to show reviews from verified purchases only (meaning only reviews written by people who bought the product from this seller through the Amazon online marketplace), or of a certain overall star rating.
+You can also click the drop-down menus beside "Filter By" to show reviews from verified purchases only (meaning only reviews written by people who bought the product from this seller through the online marketplace), or of a certain overall star rating.
 Finally, you can click in the text box with the magnifying glass and type in a key word or phrase related to the seller's service (e.g. “speed,” “late,” “broken,” and so on).
 Then click Search to find reviews that contain that key word or phrase.

 You can contact the seller of an item directly by viewing the product that you want, clicking on the seller's user name, and then clicking Contact the Seller under "Further Information”.
 This will allow you to ask the seller any questions you have about their product, from its condition to its estimated delivery time.